Anxiety Therapy for Women in Austin, Brownsville and Online Across the State of Texas

 What sessions are like (examples):

-If you’re stuck in rumination + inner-critic pressure, we’ll map the pattern, identify the protective role it’s playing, and practice responding differently in real-time (not just understanding it).
+If you're stuck in rumination and inner-critic pressure, we'll map the pattern, identify the protective role it's playing, and practice responding differently in real time (not just understanding it).

 If anxiety shows up as body activation (dread, tight chest, insomnia), we'll use pacing and regulation to reduce activation and build recovery capacity between sessions.